 |Requires no special steps for application data restore||No||Yes|

-Failing to think about the difference in backup types such as crash-consistent and application-consistent can leave you with unexpected backup results and potentially even corrupted data.
-There are definite differences in how crash-consistent and application-consistent backups handle application data such as Microsoft SQL Server or Microsoft Exchange.
-Crash-consistent backups are unaware of the in-memory data and pending I/O operations by these types of applications.
-Application-aware backups are aware of these types of transient data and are equipped to handle them by leveraging VSS writers as components of the VSS service in Windows to correctly quiesce the application by flushing memory and pending I/O to disk, allowing it to be backed up properly with transactional consistency.
+There are definite differences in how crash-consistent and application-consistent backups handle data in live applications like Microsoft SQL Server or Microsoft Exchange Server.
+Crash-consistent backups do not copy in-memory data and pending I/O operations.
+Application-aware backups are aware of these types of transient data and capture them by leveraging VSS writers as components of the VSS service in Windows to correctly quiesce the application by flushing memory and pending I/O to disk, allowing it to be backed up properly with transactional consistency.